Cross-Origin Resource Sharing (CORS)

 - Go to the Rules Engine tab.

-- Click the Add Rule button and select Response Phase.
+- Click the + Rule button.

 - Fill in the fields as in the following example: